Jose01000111/MongoDB-Security-Data-Lake-Day-1-/README.md

 - **Python 3 + pymongo** — for automating log ingestion, enrichment, and queries
 - **MongoDB Charts** — for visualizing trends and SOC metrics
 - **Atlas Data Federation** — to unify data across clusters and external sources
-- **Vector search / NLP queries** — optional advanced queries for threat detection
+- **Vector search / NLP queries** — for advanced queries for threat detection

 ---